-If your Media Server can read files directly from the CFS working directory, set ReadFromOriginalLocation=TRUE.
-If your Media Server cannot read files from the CFS working directory, set MediaServerSharedPath to the path of a shared folder that is accessible to both CFS and Media Server.
-CFS copies the files to the shared folder so that Media Server can read them.
+- If your Media Server can read files directly from the CFS working directory, set ReadFromOriginalLocation=TRUE. - To copy files to a shared folder, set the configuration parameter MediaServerSharedPath.
+This folder must be accessible to both CFS and Media Server.
+CFS copies files to the shared folder so that Media Server can read them.
+Micro Focus recommends that you use a shared folder for sending large files. - To send files to Media Server using HTTP POST requests, set neither ReadFromOriginalLocation nor MediaServerSharedPath. - 4.
+Save and close the configuration file.